Shivendra690/Udacity-Self-Driving-Car/README.md

 # Projects
 These are projects I developed as a part of [Udacity Self Driving Car Nanodegree Program](https://www.udacity.com/drive).

+## Relevant Projects
+You can also view my [robotic projects](https://github.com/Michael-Tu/Udacity-Robotics).

+These projects include but not limited to autonomus rover (environment mapping & sample extraction), robotic arm pick and place, robotic 3d perception, and autonomous drone follow.

 ## Environment Setup
 Make sure you have Anaconda installed.
 Then, run `conda env create -f environment.yml` to install all necessary pacakges needed for all my projects.